 Reliable quality control is essential to achieve a cost-saving production of high quality plastic products.
-Bruker’s ALPHA provides a FT-IR spectroscopy based solution for powerful routine quality control of incoming goods, intermediates and final products.
+Bruker’s ALPHA II provides a FTIR spectroscopy based solution for powerful routine quality control of incoming goods, intermediates and final products.

 Moreover LUMOS is a helpful tool in product development and reverse engineering as it provides information about the chemical composition of materials and products in the micometer scale.